ARMmbed/Handbooks_v2/2_Dev_Fun/4_HDK.md

 ![eveulation](/2_Dev_Fun/Images/EvaluationBoard.png)
 </span>

-## CMSIS-DAP interface
+##CMSIS-DAP interface

-The CMSIS-DAP Interface is a microcontroller based single chip solution that provides, Drag and Drop programming, [CMSIS-DAP](/handbook/CMSIS-DAP) debugger and USB serial interface to a range of Cortex-M based microcontrollers.
+The CMSIS-DAP Interface is a microcontroller-based single chip solution that provides drag and drop programming, [CMSIS-DAP](/2_Dev_Fun/4_CMSIS/) debugger and USB serial interface to a range of Cortex-M based microcontrollers.
 The small footprint, low number of passive components and rich feature set provide a low cost, low overhead solution that can easily be integrated on a PCB.

-The firmware required to turn the low cost microcontroller into a powerful programming, debug and communication interface, is included with the HDK and can be used freely, including for use in commercial products.
+The firmware required to turn the low cost microcontroller into a powerful programming, debug and communication interface is included with the HDK and can be used freely, even in commercial products.

 <span style="display:block; text-align:center; padding:20px;">
 ![CMSIS](/2_Dev_Fun/Images/CMSISDAPInterface.png)